Engineering, control and longitudinal readout of Floquet qubits: Floquet Framework

-where the \textit{Floquet modes} $\ket{\phi_{n}(t)}$ are $T$-periodic in time, and the \textit{quasienergies} $\epsilon_{n}$ are real-valued coefficients which are invariant under translation by multiples $k$ of the drive frequency $\omega_{d}$.
-The term \textit{quasienergies} thus refers to representatives of equivalence classes, often chosen in the first Brillouin zone $[-\omega_{d}/2, \omega_{d}/2]$.
-With appropriately designed driving protocols, one can convert an undriven Hamiltonian $H_{s}$ into the dressed $H_F(t)$ and continuously map the energies to the quasienergies and the eigenstates to the corresponding Floquet states, hence the name \textit{Floquet qubit} when the time-dependent dressed states are used to define the two-level system.\\
+Based on the symmetry of the full Hamiltonian under time translation $t\rightarrow t+T$, the Floquet theorem states the existence of a \ag{complete} set of $N_s$ solutions to the time-dependent Schr\"odinger equation of the form $\ket{\psi_{n}(t)} = e^{-i\epsilon_nt}\ket{\phi_{n}(t)}$.
+Here, the \textit{Floquet modes} $\ket{\phi_{n}(t)}$ are $T$-periodic in time, and the \textit{quasienergies} $\epsilon_{n}$ are real-valued coefficients which are invariant under translation by multiples $k$ of the drive frequency $\omega_{d}$. \ag{Note that these quasienergies take into account the various effects of the drive such as the ac-Stark shift.} The term \textit{quasienergies} refers to representatives of equivalence classes, often chosen in the first Brillouin zone $[-\omega_{d}/2, \omega_{d}/2]$.
+With appropriately designed driving protocols, one can continuously map the eigenstates of $H_s$ to the Floquet states of $H(t)$.

-In this context, dynamical protection consists of operating the Floquet qubit at extrema of the quasienergy difference with respect to the drive parameters subject to noise \citep{didierACFluxSweet2019, didierFluxControlSuperconducting2019, huangEngineeringDynamicalSweet2020}.
+In this context, dynamical protection consists of operating the Floquet qubit at extrema of the quasienergy difference with respect to the drive parameters~\citep{didierACFluxSweet2019, didierFluxControlSuperconducting2019, huangEngineeringDynamicalSweet2020}.
 As shown by \textcite{huangEngineeringDynamicalSweet2020}, dynamical sweet spots represent manifolds in parameter space, in contrast with the few isolated static sweet spots that are found in the absence of a drive.
 This allows for an increased freedom in the parameter choice that can be used to operate the Floquet qubit while being protected from low-frequency noise, which translates to high coherence times.
-This property is compatible with single and two-qubit gate operations, which justifies the promising role Floquet qubits could play in quantum information processing.\\
+This property is compatible with single and two-qubit gate operations, making Floquet qubits promising candidates for quantum information processing.